Glagan/MyMangaDex/README.md

 * Fetch all info of an entry to avoid erasing when updating
 * Retrieve total_chapter and total_volume
 * Notifications
+* Manga start and end when tracking chapter count

 ## TODO
 * check if online only every x minutes or so but check when sending data